-The original theatre was created in 1959 in Moreland Hall, a parish church school hall in Holly Bush Vale, Hampstead Village.
+The original theatre in South Hampstead was created in 1959 in Moreland Hall, a parish church school hall in Holly Bush Vale, Hampstead Village.
 James Roose-Evans was the first Artistic Director, and the 1959–1960 season included The Dumb Waiter and The Room by Harold Pinter, Eugène Ionesco’s Jacques and The Sport of My Mad Mother by Ann Jellicoe.

 In 1962, the company moved to a portable cabin in Swiss Cottage where it remained for nearly 40 years.